 2. Lack of Understanding About AI

-The same research also disclosed the lack of understanding about AI application.
+The same research also disclosed the lack of understanding about AI applications.
 The same survey informed that only 38% of respondents are presently using AI in their association.
-Though, 88% of the same respondent pool who said they don’t use AI ended up contradicting themselves by saying they use resolutions that depend on AI application.
+Though, 88% of the same respondent pool who said they don’t use AI ended up contradicting themselves by saying they use resolutions that depend on AI applications.

 Numerous businesses are using AI without even realizing it.
 Many case studies have shown that AI can bring substantial value to serious adopters and cause a significant commotion in the mobile space.

 Muscles execute and nerves feel, but the brain controls both in the human body.
 This relation describes a lot about corporate reliance on machines.
 Execution tasks (the muscles) were the first to be automated, such as using robots to automate operations.
 Following this was the automation of feedback and internal marketing systems (the nerves), where real-time feedback and sentiment analysis have gained prominence.

 The most important one — the one that will take automation to autonomy – is decision making (the brain).
 But no professional wants to rescind control here.
 Autonomy means machines will take away the sense of power associated with decision making, so corporate professionals may hesitate to automate to this extent.